-The agency is directed by a thirty-four member Council composed of local elected officials and gubernatorial appointees.
-Five individuals who represent State interests provide assistance as Ex-Officio members.
+The agency is directed by a thirty-six member Council composed of local elected officials and gubernatorial appointees.
+Four individuals who represent State interests provide assistance as Ex-Officio members.
 Of the 24 elected officials who represent local governments, about 40% work full time in their elected posts and 60% work parttime in their elected posts.

 Budget & Finance Committee